 The program in Medicine, the Social Sciences, and Humanities (MeSH) at the University of Chicago trains medical students to become innovative physician-scholars at the critical interface of medicine and society.
 The MeSH program is an opportunity for students interested in obtaining an MD and a PhD in a field outside of the traditional biological and physical sciences.
 Former students have pursued PhDs in such wide ranging fields as anthropology, conceptual and historical studies of science, economics, public policy, and social service administration.
 Started in 1985, MeSH is one of the only programs of its kind in the country.

 After gaining admissions, incoming MeSH students are integrated into the Center for Health and the Social Sciences (CHeSS), where they receive administrative support, access to interdisciplinary workshops and courses, and mentorship.
 Consisting of 3-4 faculty members from across the University, mentorship teams provide ongoing support and advisement to MeSH students as they progress through both medical school and their respective PhD programs.
 The core MeSH faculty, a cadre of institutionally and nationally prominent investigators, represent a wide range of federally and privately funded collaborative projects.
 They also provide MeSH students unique opportunities to participate in very cohesive, interactive health services research and social science groups throughout campus.

-Prospective students may apply to MeSH through one of two tracks:
+Prospective students may apply to MeSH and the NIA T32 MD-PhD Program in Medicine, the Social Sciences, and AD/ADRD through one of three tracks:

-Applicants from diverse backgrounds are strongly encouraged to apply to both tracks.
+MeSH is committed to the recruitment and retention of a diverse student body.
 We include a list of diversity and inclusion resources on our website here.

-Please direct any questions regarding the MeSH program to Kelsey Bogue, program administrator, at email@example.com.
+Please direct any questions regarding the MeSH program to Absera Melaku at firstname.lastname@example.org.